 An NEH Summer Seminar or Institute may be hosted by a college, university, learned society, center for advanced study, library or other repository, cultural or professional organization, or school or school system.
 The host site must be suitable for the project, providing facilities for collegial interaction and scholarship.
 These programs are designed for a national audience of participants.

-NEH Summer Seminars and Institutes may now be as short as one week (two weeks was previously the shortest period), and the longest programs are now limited to four weeks (five weeks was previously the longest period).
+NEH Summer Seminars and Institutes may be as short as one week (two weeks was previously the shortest period) and may be no longer than four weeks (five weeks was previously the longest period).
 One-week programs may be offered twice during a summer.

-In the last five competitions the Summer Seminars and Institutes program received an average of 149 applications.
-The program made an average of forty-seven awards per competition, for a funding ratio of 32 percent.
+In the last five competitions the Summer Seminars and Institutes program received an average of 147 applications.
+The program made an average of forty-eight awards per competition, for a funding ratio of 32 percent.

 The number of applications to an NEH grant program can vary widely from competition to competition, as can the funding ratio.
 Information about the average number of applications and awards in recent competitions is meant only to provide historical context for the current competition.
 Information on the number of applications and awards in individual competitions is available from email@example.com.